tsbreuer/osu-auto-host/README.md

 |--autohost.jar
 ```

-Then to actually run the bot use, the file as an argument:
+Then to actually run the bot, all you have to do is execute the `run.cmd` or `run.sh`.
+Just make sure the text is as following:

 ```java -jar autohost.jar settings.conf```